Riccardo9190/electron-translate-app/README.md

 - Electron
 - Typescript
-- Shell Script
+- Translate Shell

 ### To Run Locally

-To run locally you need to have the [translate shell](https://github.com/soimort/translate-shell) installed in your machine.
-After installing it, you can do the following steps:
+To run locally you need to have the [Translate Shell](https://github.com/soimort/translate-shell) installed in your machine.
+After installing it, you can continue the installation procedure.

 - Clone this repository with ```git clone https://github.com/Riccardo9190/electron-translate-app.git```